| To those running botnets: You have nothing to be afraid

 problem if I went through a ton of hoops, but would not allow me to

+contact the end users that were compromised.
 In an effort to get my hands on the botnet code, I even

 offered to personally visit a few of the compromised homes on my own